tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 In addition to the secret data, the following attributes may be specified:

 - *exp*: IntDate, optional, default is "forever".
-The exp (expiration time) attribute identifies the expiration time on or after which the secret data MUST NOT be retrieved.
-The processing of the exp attribute requires that the current date/time MUST be before the expiration date/time listed in the exp attribute.
+The*exp*(expiration time) attribute identifies the expiration time on or after which the secret data MUST NOT be retrieved.
+The processing of the*exp*attribute requires that the current date/time MUST be before the expiration date/time listed in the*exp*attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.

 - *nbf*: IntDate, optional, default is "now".
 The *nbf* (not before) attribute identifies the time before which the secret data MUST NOT be retrieved.

 The processing of the *nbf* attribute requires that the current date/time MUST be after or equal to the not-before date/time listed in the *nbf* attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.

-- *enabled*: boolean, optional, default is "true".
+- *enabled*: boolean, optional, default is **true**.
 This attribute specifies whether or not the secret data can be retrieved.
-The enabled attribute is used in conjunction with nbf and exp when an operation occurs between nbf and exp, it will only be permitted if enabled is set to true.
-Operations outside the nbf and exp window are automatically disallowed.
+The enabled attribute is used in conjunction with and*exp*when an operation occurs between and exp, it will only be permitted if enabled is set to **true**.
+Operations outside the *nbf* and*exp*window are automatically disallowed.

  There are additional read only attributes that are included in any response that includes secret attributes: